sarbdeol/linkedin_message_monitor/README.md

-Perfect, Sarab 👌 — here’s a clean, professional set of **delivery notes** you can include with the script.

----

-### 📄 `README-INSTALL.md` — LinkedIn Message Scraper (Delivery Notes)

----

 ## ✅ Overview

 This script automates the scraping of **unread LinkedIn messages**, groups all messages by the **latest visible timestamp**, and writes them into a CSV (`linkedin_messages.csv`).